 Remember everyone is their own unique snowflake and what you will eat on a ketogenic diet may be different to other people and that is okay.
 Your personal macronutrient ratio may be dependant on any medical conditions you may have, if you need to lose weight and your level of activity.

 Ready to get started and need some guidance with your meal planning?
-Click here for keto meal plans.
+Click here for some great keto meal plans.

 Medical disclaimer: We are not doctors or medical professionals and any advice provided is from our own personal experience and not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.